 In the US, the endemic area for histoplasmosis includes

-H. capsulatum grows as a mold in nature or in culture at room temperature but converts to a small (1 to 5 μm in diameter) yeast cell at 37° C and during invasion of host cells.
+H. capsulatum is a dimorphic fungi that grows as a mold in nature or in culture at room temperature but converts to a small (1 to 5 micrometers in diameter) yeast cell at 37° C and during invasion of host cells.
 Infection follows inhalation of conidia (spores produced by the mycelial form of the fungus) in soil or dust contaminated with bird or bat droppings.
+Risk of infection is greatest when tree or building removal generates airborne spores (eg, at construction sites in areas habituated by birds or bats) or when exploring caves.

 Risk factors for severe histoplasmosis include